intel/iotg_tsn_ref_sw/README_shell.md

 ## TXRX-TSN - AF_PACKET & AF_XDP socket-based application

-Refer to the full documentation for details as this README will serve as an overview only.
+### About

 TXRX-TSN is a simple C-application that can transmit and receive packets using AF_PACKET or AF_XDP sockets.
-To see what parameters can be used when calling TXRX-TSN, refer to: ./txrx-tsn --help

-Note that TXRX-TSN is just a C-application and setup-vs1* & vs1* scripts are used in this example, to perform both the setting up and execution of TXRX-TSN.

 Specifically in this example, TXRX-TSN is used to transmit and receive packets using AF_PACKET first, and then repeat using AF_XDP - to show the time taken for each packet to traverse from the application in Board A to Board B when IPERF3 is running in the background and TSN features enabled.

+### Usage

+All examples are run with 2 units of the same platform.
+Mind the notation "[Board A or B]".
+The following steps assumes both platforms are connected to each other via an Ethernet connection and user has a terminal open in the /usr/share/iotg-tsn-ref-sw directory - with the C-applications already built.

+0. [Board A & B] Build the project.

+    ```sh
+    cd /usr/share/iotg-tsn-ref-sw/
+    ./build.sh
+    ```

 1. [Board A] Run the setup script to configure IP and MAC address, start clock synchronization and setup TAPRIO qdisc.

     ```sh
     cd /usr/share/iotg-tsn-ref-sw/
-    ./run.sh $IFACE setup-vs1a
+    ./run.sh <PLAT> $IFACE vs1a setup
     ```

 2. [Board B] Run the setup script to configure IP and MAC address, start clock